 Give your fans what they want, get the money you deserve

 Creators have an amazing opportunity right now to receive monthly support from their fans.
-Patreon lets creators make way more money than they do with advertising.
+Patreon, and other crowd-funding platforms, lets creators make way more money than they do with display and video advertising.
 It's time to achieve creative freedom and put financial success into your own hands.

-For podcasters and YouTubers, advertising and merchandise revenue aren't an effective longterm income solution.
-Ad rates are low and unpredictable, and asking your fans to buy merchandise only gets them to give you money once -- then likely never again.
+For many types of creators like podcasters and YouTubers, advertising and merchandise revenue aren't an effective longterm income solution.
+Ad rates are low and unpredictable, and asking your fans to buy merchandise directly from your brand only gets them to give you money once -- then possibly never again.
 With Patreon, you'll be receiving a steady income from your fans every month.
 In exchange for their support, creators will give their fans benefits they'll love.